Yainer Diaz Preview, Player Props: Astros vs. Mariners

-The Houston Astros, including Yainer Diaz and his .581 slugging percentage over his past 10 games, take on starting pitcher Bryce Miller and the Seattle Mariners at Minute Maid Park, Friday at 8:10 PM ET.
+The Houston Astros, including Yainer Diaz and his .618 slugging percentage over his past 10 games, battle starter Logan Gilbert and the Seattle Mariners at Minute Maid Park, Saturday at 7:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Marlins.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Mariners.

 Yainer Diaz Game Info & Props vs. the Mariners